mdfortino/a11y-site/README.md

 ## Description
 My project is focused on web accessibility (a11y for short).
-Based on a conversation with a former colleague who worked towards a settlement on behalf of Disability Rights Advocates to bring accessible web formats for blind voters registering to vote online and my interest in 508 compliance, I wanted to learn as much as I could about the topic to with the ultimate goal of building out a fully accessible site about accessibility.
+Based on a conversation with a former colleague who worked towards a settlement on behalf of Disability Rights Advocates to bring accessible web formats for blind voters registering to vote online and my interest in 508 compliance, I wanted to learn as much as I could about the topic with the ultimate goal of building out a fully accessible site about accessibility.

 The problem: When talking to fellow developers about accessibility, some had heard about it but were daunted by the process of understanding the legal jargon of WCAG 2.1 in order to build accessible websites.